rcrews/docs-website/runtime/master/howto-governance.md

       Use the metadata Atlas collects and metadata you add to effectively find entities.

-  - title: Working with Classifications
+  - title: Working with Classifications and Labels
     url: atlas-working-with-classifications/index.html
     description: >-
-      How to use Apache Atlas to search for, classify, and manage data.
+      How to use Apache Atlas to search for, annotate, classify, and manage data.

   - title: Exploring using Lineage
     url: atlas-exploring-using-lineage/index.html